lucianoiam/dpfwebui/README.md

 * Based on DISTRHO Plugin Framework
 * C++ for DSP code
 * HTML / CSS / JS for UI development
-* VST2 / LV2 plugin formats and JACK standalone app (BETA)
+* VST2 / LV2 plugin formats
 * Linux / Mac / Windows
 * Just the powerful basics
 * BSD-like license

+There is ongoing work for optional support of [WebAssembly](https://webassembly.org) in DSP code, thus allowing to develop a plugin completely based on web technologies.

 ### Example UI code